krystiandzirba/Rust-Base-Builder/README.md

 - Object copy + paste<br>
 - Undo button<br>
 - Base share via link<br>
-- Bases saved in browser memory<br>
 - Different switchable layouts<br>
 - Performance Improvements<br>
 - UI | UX tweaking<br>
-- Object brush: instead of "click to place", add optional "click and hold to place multiple objects"<br>
+- Object brush: instead of "click to place", add optional "click and hold to place multiple objects<br>
+- 3D day and night cycle as a dark and light mode<br>
+- New menu to copy, upgrade, delete etc. a selected object<br>
+- New controls and hints instructions as a flat text around the objects<br>
 </p>

 _<h3 align="center">Please note that this app is GPU and Memory heavy, if you experience any performance issues, try using the ***Performance Mode*** available in the settings.</h3>_